 The precise etiology of CD remains unknown, but host genetics, environmental exposure, and the gut microbiome appear to be involved (17, 27).
 Individuals with CD have reduced microbial diversity in their guts, compared to healthy individuals, with a lower relative abundance of Firmicutes and an increased relative abundance of Enterobacteraciae and Bacteroides (11, 28–31).
 Additionally, genome-wide association studies of individuals with CD identified several susceptibility loci including loci involved in the IL-23 signaling pathway, which could impact the gut microbiota composition and function (19, 28, 32–35).
-If the fecal microbiota can be used to monitor disease severity and predict response to specific treatment modalities, then clinicians could use it as a noninvasive tool for prescribing therapies that result in faster remission (36).
+If the fecal microbiota can be used to monitor disease severity and predict response to specific treatment modalities, then clinicians could use it as a noninvasive tool for prescribing therapies that may result in faster remission (36).

-The FDA recently approved Ustekinumab (UST), a monoclonal antibody directed against the shared p40 subunit of IL-12 and IL-23, for the treatment of CD (20, 37–39).
+The FDA recently approved ustekinumab (UST; STELARA®), a monoclonal antibody directed against the shared p40 subunit of IL-12 and IL-23, for the treatment of CD (20, 37–39).
 Given the potential impact of IL-23 on the microbiota (32–35), we hypothesized that response to UST could be influenced by differences in subjects’ gut microbiota and that UST treatment may alter the fecal microbiota.
 The effects of biologic treatment of IBD on the microbiota are not yet well described, but are hypothesized to be indirect, as these drugs act on host factors (19).
-We analyzed the fecal microbiota of subjects who participated in a double-blinded, placebo-controlled Phase II clinical trial that demonstrated the safety and efficacy of UST for treating CD (37).
-The original study found that UST induction treatment had an increased rate of response as well as increased rates of response and remission with UST maintenance therapy, compared to placebo.
+We analyzed the fecal microbiota of subjects who participated in a double-blinded, placebo-controlled Phase II clinical trial that demonstrated the safety and efficacy of UST for treating subjects with CD refractory to anti-TNF agents (37).
+The original study showedan increased rate of response with UST induction therapy, as well as increased rates of response and remission with UST maintenance therapy, compared to placebo.
 We quantified the association between the fecal microbiota and disease severity, tested whether clinical responders had a microbiota that was distinct from non-responders, and determined whether the fecal microbiota changed in subjects treated with UST using 16S rRNA gene sequence data from these subjects' stool samples.
-Our study demonstrates that these associations may be useful in predicting and monitoring UST treatment outcome and suggest the fecal microbiota may be a broadly useful source of biomarkers for predicting response to treatment.

 Results